-It seems like every holiday is filled with sweet treats — Halloween candy, Christmas cookies, Valentine’s Day sweethearts, Easter eggs — you get the idea.
+It seems like every holiday is filled with sweet treats, Halloween candy, Christmas cookies, Valentine’s Day sweethearts, and Easter Eggs, you get the idea.
 While it’s nice to indulge in a chocolate bar or some gummy worms every now and then, the continued consumption of sugary sweets can adversely affect your body and oral health.

-How Sugar Affects Your Teeth and What You Can Do
+How Sugar Affects Your Teeth and What To Do

 So, what can be done about the holiday sweets conundrum?
 Here are some options: